ICPC-Menofia/icpc-menofia.github.io/docs/community/about_us.md

 <div class="hero-section">
-  <h1>About Our Community</h1>
+  <h1>About ICPC Menofia Community</h1>
   <p class="md-typeset hero-subtitle">
-    We are a vibrant and dedicated group of students and mentors passionate about competitive programming, proudly representing Menofia University.
+    We’re a passionate team of students and mentors from Menofia University, united by our love for competitive programming and our goal to grow, compete, and succeed together.
   </p>
 </div>